-The LGBT Community Center of the Desert (aka “The Center”)
+The LGBTQ Community Center of the Desert (aka “The Center”)

 VISION: Thriving lesbian, gay,bisexual and transgender people, living authentically in support inclusive communities.